onap/dcaegen2/docs/sections/services/datalake-handler/installation.rst

-Deployment Steps
+./docs/sections/services/datalake-handler/installation.rst:86:    .. image :: ./feeder-log.pngDeployment Steps
 ################
-DL-handler consists of two pods- the feeder and admin UI.
+DL-handler consists of three pods- the feeder, admin UI and des.
 It can be deployed by using cloudify blueprint.
 Datalake can be easily deployed through DCAE cloudify manager.
 The following steps guides you launch Datalake though cloudify manager.

 Pre-requisite
 ----------------
-- Make sure mariadb-galera from OOM is properly deployed and functional.
+Make sure mariadb-galera from OOM is properly deployed and functional.
-- An external database, such as Elasticsearch and MongoDB is deployed.
+An external database, such as Elasticsearch and MongoDB is deployed.
+Install mongodb through the following command.

+     #docker run -itd --restart=always --name dl-mongo -p 27017:27017 mongo

+For DES service deployment, presto service is deployed.
+Here is a sample how presto deploy in the environment.
+    Build a presto image:
+      The package of presto version we are using is v0.0.2:presto-v0.0.2.tar.gz

+        #docker build -t presto:v0.0.2 .
+        #docker tag presto:v0.0.2 registry.baidubce.com/onap/presto:v0.0.2
+        #docker push registry.baidubce.com/onap/presto:v0.0.2

+    Note： Replace the repository path with your own repository.

+    Install presto service:

+	    #kubectl -n onap run dl-presto --image=registry.baidubce.com/onap/presto:v0.0.2 --env="MongoDB_IP=192.168.235.11" --env="MongoDB_PORT=27017"
+        #kubectl -n onap expose deployment dl-presto --port=9000 --target-port=9000 --type=NodePort

+    Note： MonoDB_IP and Mongo_PORT you can replace this two values with your own configuration.

 After datalake getting deployed, the admin UI can be used to configure the sink database address and credentials.